 Food production and consumption trends in India.
 International and national food policies.
 Procurement, Production, distribution and processing constraints.
 Relation of food production with national dietary pattern, major deficiencies of protein and calorie.
 Vision 2020, Food Grain Productivity and Food Security.

-For syllabus of other optional subjects of UPSC, visit the link.
+If you are not looking Agriculture optional, for syllabus of other optional subjects of UPSC, visit the link.

 It is recommended to check guidelines issued by UPSC.